RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.4_ml_lifeline.md

 ## Summary

 You deployed the Lifeline application on OpenShift and connected it to the NLP Prediction Service.
-This completed the end user experience.
-Now, your users can text a phone number, receive a link to Lifeline, and request for help directly from the Lifeline application.
+Now your users can receive a link to Lifeline, and request for help directly from the Lifeline application.

 [1]: https://github.com/RedHatGov/serverless-workshop-code/tree/main/lifeline